Bhanditz/2018-openedx-developer-workshop/document.md

 What is an XBlock?

 ## Where do I find these XBlocks?

 * [XBlocks Directory in edX wiki](https://openedx.atlassian.net/wiki/display/COMM/XBlocks+Directory)
 * [Search Github for "xblock" - 499 at last count!](https://github.com/search?q=xblock&type=Repositories)

 ## Let's install an XBlock!

-There's a cool video in-video quiz XBlock from Stanford.
+There's a cool in-video quiz XBlock from Stanford.
+Let's add it to our Open edX instance.

 ```
 $ pip install -e git+https://github.com/Stanford-Online/xblock-in-video-quiz.git#egg=xblock-in-video-quiz